rhine3/audiomoth-guide/guide.md

             * With firmware version 1.4.1 and higher, the recording will be started mid-cycle, rather than waiting for the next cycle to begin.

+## Apply different firmware to the device

+As discussed above, several different firmware versions for the AudioMoth have been created and released.
+Some releases are just updates, but some have special functionality.
+For instance, version 1.4.0 enables users to trigger AudioMoth recording only when sound exceeds an amplitude threshold.
+Behavior of the AudioMoth in different firmware versions differs slightly but meaningfully.
+To see all of the features added or changed in each version of the firmware, view [the release descriptions in the GitHub repository](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic/releases).

+If you want to flash new firmware to your device, download the application [here](https://www.openacousticdevices.info/flashing) and follow its instructions.
+All of the released firmware versions can be downloaded through the app and applied to the AudioMoth.
+AudioMoth batteries must be removed before flashing new firmware on the device.

 ### Recording troubleshooting